itang06/Clash-Royale-Guesser/README.md

 ## Gameplay Flow
 1. **Create an Account:** Quick form; credentials stored securely.
-2. **Start Guessing:** Each round shows a card image—type your best guess.
+2. **Start Guessing:** Each round shows a card image, so type your best guess.
 3. **Score Updates:** Correct answers bump your session score; miss and you restart from zero (but see what you missed).
 4. **Leaderboard:** Jump to the leaderboard to view top players and your own high score.

 ## Known Issues & TODO
 - **Session Store:** Currently uses Express’s in-memory store.
 Needs Redis or another persistent store for a production-grade deployment.
-- **Mobile Layout:** Works on mobile but some spacing could be tighter—needs responsive polish.
+- **Mobile Layout:** Works on mobile but some spacing could be tighter and needs more responsive polish.
 - **Rate Limiting:** API requests aren’t throttled yet.
 Add guards if opening to public traffic.
 - **Testing:** No automated tests have been written; integration tests for auth and gameplay are on the roadmap.
 - **Card Pool Expansion:** Right now it pulls from the default Clash Royale card list; adding filters (rarity, arena) would be a neat enhancement.